 We know with certainty that this ancestor’s name was Henrich Kleimenhagen, that he hailed from Germany as stated in his land grant petition., and that Barbary was the name of his wife as stated in his will.
 We also know that Henry lived in Pennsylvania for a time before journeying to Upper Canada in 1797.
 Canadian federal census records for the years 1851, 1861 and 1871 in Bertie Township name the “United States” as the place of birth of Henry’s two oldest children, Anna and Martin.
 Anna (Climenhaga) Sider’s death record, dated April 27th, 1871, specifically names her place of birth as “Pennsylvania U.S. of America.”

 Other documents, wherein Henry is named, may point to the specific county and township in Pennsylvania where he resided.
 Henry Climenhagen is mentioned as an executor of the will of Abraham Beam who was born and raised in Lancaster County, Pennsylvania, first residing in Conestoga Township, and later in Bart Township before relocating to Upper Canada.
-Henry was also made executor of the will of Martin Beÿer/Byer who is believed to have hailed from Martic Township in Lancaster County—specifically from an area near the tip of the township called “Byerland” from which the family lived and worked for generations.
+Henry was also made executor of the will of Martin Beÿer/Byer who may have hailed from Martic Township in Lancaster County—specifically from an area near the tip of the township called “Byerland” from which the family lived and worked for generations.

 There is some evidence of a direct connection between this Beÿer/Byer family of Bertie Township in Upper Canada and a Hoover/Huber family of Martic Township, Pennsylvania.
 A David Hoover/Huber of Martic who was serving as a soldier in Niagara gave Moses Byers of Bertie (son of aforementioned Martin) power of attorney to collect his inheritance of his father’s estate back in Martic.